Rachel Riley (consultant): Department of Government Efficiency (January–October 2025)

 By January 2025, Riley had begun working for a preliminary network that would form the Department of Government Efficiency as an associate of Brad Smith.
 The following month, she began working at the Office of the Secretary at the Department of Health and Human Services alongside Luke Farritor; that month, ABC News reported that Riley was also serving as a senior advisor at the Department of State.
 Riley requested access to Medicare payment systems and met with the acting leadership of the Centers for Medicare & Medicaid Services that month.
 Joined by Farritor, her work included reviewing IT contracts at the Food and Drug Administration.

+NIH grant terminations

 In March, The Washington Post obtained an internal directory indicating that Riley was working at the National Institutes of Health.
 As the Department of Health and Human Services faced layoffs, she was criticized for limiting access to the master reorganization plan, preventing the employees responsible for executing the layoffs from viewing data files.
-In September, Riley led an unsuccessful effort to fire 8,000 workers at the department ahead of a federal government shutdown, including an attempt to dissolve the Center for Scientific Review at the National Institutes of Health.